To understand this article please read the article on ‘What are merits and sins?’

 - 3 Relative weightage of sin incurred depending on who is killed

-- 4 Some key summary points with regards to killing and sin
+- 4 Some key summary points with regard to killing and sin

 1 Introduction to a spiritual perspective on killing